Formation of Light-Emitting Defects in Ag-based Memristors: Photoluminescence response during the activation phase of the memristor

 Figure~\ref{fig:dynamics}b shows the same set of measurements taken at $n=13$, which marks the first sequence where current flow was detected.
 At this stage, the PL spectra are no longer steady.
-Beyond $N=32$, the behavior is characterized by intense flares, spectral shifts, and intermittent activity (as indicated by the arrows in Fig.~\ref{fig:dynamics}b(i)), all of which point to a significant increase in PL activity within the memristive gap.
-This dynamic behavior is further supported by the pulse-to-pulse current map displayed in Fig.~\ref{fig:dynamics}b(ii), where a highly fluctuating current path emerges starting at $N=42$, an expected outcome given the absence of compliance to protect the memristor.
+Beyond $N=32$, the behavior is characterized by intense flares, spectral shifts, and intermittent activity (as indicated by the arrows in Figure~\ref{fig:dynamics}b(i)), all of which point to a significant increase in PL activity within the memristive gap.
+This dynamic behavior is further supported by the pulse-to-pulse current map displayed in Figure~\ref{fig:dynamics}b(ii), where a highly fluctuating current path emerges starting at $N=42$, an expected outcome given the absence of compliance to protect the memristor.
+In this case, Joule heating contributes to filament instability by initiating localized degradation of the conductive pathways~\cite{roldan2021}.
 While no clear correlation exists between the magnitude of the current fluctuations and the spectral changes, it is notable that variations in the PL spectra begin at $N=32$, preceding the emergence of measurable current.